Awiomanik/UtilityScripts/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you have improvements or bug fixes, please feel free to fork the repository and submit a pull request.
+I encourage contributors to extend the compatibility of the Windows-specific scripts to other platforms (e.g., Linux, macOS) by using cross-platform libraries for notifications.

 ## License